april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 1. Submit a pull request and announce in council as normal for the legislative process.

 ## Enactment
-This act will take effect as soon as it passes the Upper Council and Lower Council and the Lower Council designates where the official repo is located.
+This act will take effect as soon as it passes the Upper Council and Lower Council.
 Future changes to further simplify or make statutes more intuitive should be expected, but there are no riders that automatically enact anything more than what is contained in this act.